antcode123/Antboy-Gameboy-Emulator/README.md

 ### `Building the Emulator`
 - Clone the repository
-- Ensure you have Git, MinGW, CMake and Ninja installed and added to your PATH.
+- Ensure you have Git, MinGW (MSCVRT runtime), CMake and Ninja installed and added to your PATH.
 - Ensure you have an internet connection as you will be fetching SFML from github.
 - Run the provided build batch script to build Antboy.